Bob Simpson (cricketer)

-Simpson played as a right-handed batsman and semi-regular leg spin bowler.
+An outstanding fielder with the highest catch rate in Tests, Simpson was a top-level right-handed batsman and semi-regular leg spin bowler.
 After ten years in retirement, he returned to the spotlight at age 41 to captain Australia during the era of World Series Cricket.

-In 1986 he was appointed coach of the Australian team, a position he held until being replaced by Geoff Marsh in July 1996.
+In 1986, Simpson was appointed coach of the Australian team, a position he held until being replaced by Geoff Marsh in July 1996.
 Under Simpson's tutelage, the team went from a struggling team, losing a succession of Test series, to the strongest team in world cricket.
 Some of the team's greatest achievements in his time as coach were winning the 1987 World Cup, regaining The Ashes in England in 1989, and overcoming the previously dominant West Indies on their home grounds in 1995.
 He also coached county cricket in England, with Leicestershire and Lancashire.